-The most blatant clue stood out at me in the fifth book.
+The most blatant clue stood out at me in Order of the Phoenix.
 Not only did it figuratively stand out, it literally did.
-It was in bold, it was large, and it was a chapter title: “The Noble and Most Ancient House of Black.”
-JKR does not just give any old phrase the honor of being a chapter title, so this must be important.
+It was in bold, it was large, and it was a chapter title: “The Noble and Most Ancient House of Black”.
+J.K.
+Rowling does not just give any old phrase the honor of being a chapter title, so this must be important.
 However, this was not the only mention of nobility in the chapter.
-If one graces there eyes on pg.
-116 (of the American edition) they will find that Sirius destroyed a silver “spider” with a book entitled Nature’s Nobility, A Wizard Genealogy.
+If one graces their eyes on page 116 (of the American edition), they will find that Sirius destroyed a silver “spider” with a book entitled Nature’s Nobility, A Wizard Genealogy.
 Plus, for the icing on the cake, the actual word “royal” is used with Sirius saying, “My parents, with their pureblood mania, convinced that to be a Black made you practically royal.”

 Other, non-word references continue to appear that the Black family was noble and royal.
 They obviously had a lot of gold.
 They were obsessed with genealogy (their tapestry) and keeping their family line pure.
 Their tree goes back to the middle ages (the era of royals and royalty).
 They had servants and the father put security on the house.
 They refer to themselves as “The House of Black,” much like “The House of Windsor” or “The House of York.”
 These are all characteristics of nobility and royalty!

 But, what family member was JKR trying to lead us towards?
 Well, I looked towards another one of JKR’s clue-giving techniques — name meanings.
 After looking up the meaning of Regulus (Sirius’ brother), one will find that it means “Little King.”
 Little King?
 Little King!
 The royalty references keep piling up!